 Garduño’s remains a sensory experience (some might say sensory bombardment) that involves all five of your senses.
 It is one of the most visually stimulating and interesting milieus in which to dine with eye-catching features in front, in back and even above you.
 From the moment you walk in, you’ll be enveloped by the aroma of Mexican food being prepared on the premises.
 The ambiance can be raucous, but that’s because the venue inspires guests to have a good time and enjoy themselves.

 Rich, red salsa is complimentary.
 It’s a jalapeño-based, fire-roasted salsa with a pleasant piquancy New Mexicans can handle easily, but which might have tourists sputtering and reaching for water.
 The salsa has a nice viscosity for scooping up large qualities of salsa on each chip.
 Thankfully the triangular-shaped chips are formidable enough to hold up against Gil-sized scoops.
-You’ll easily go through three ramekins of salsa before and with your meal.
+Before cumin was added to the salsa, we would easily go through three ramekins of salsa before and with our meal.

 Sopaipillas are another long-time staple of Garduño’s.
 Few New Mexican restaurants do sopaipillas like Garduño’s.
 The sopaipillas are large golden, deep-fried deliciousness served fresh and hot.
 Don’t wait to break open a sopaipilla and cut off a piece while it’s still hot.
 The sensation of steamy puffs wafting upwards is an experience not to be missed.
 The sopaipillas beckon for the cooling effect of sweet honey to be drizzled onto them.
 Unfortunately, the restaurant serves a honey-flavored syrup, a poor pretender that just doesn’t cut it.